Xabaril/BeatPulse/README.md

 ## What is the motivation behind it

-The [Microsoft HealthCheck](https://github.com/dotnet-architecture/HealthChecks) library is not an active project right now and there is no plan to include this feature in ASP.NET Core 2.1.
+The [Microsoft HealthCheck](https://github.com/dotnet-architecture/HealthChecks) library is not an active project right now and is not included  in ASP.NET Core 2.1.

 ## Getting Started